mitruska/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/shape/squeeze-1.rst

 .. note::

-    - If index of the dimension to squeeze is provided as input and it points to a dynamic dimension that might be `1`, then the dimension is considered as squeezable.
+    - If index of the dimension to squeeze is provided as a constant input and it points to a dynamic dimension that might be `1`, then the dimension is considered as squeezable.
 Therefore the rank of the output shape will be reduced, but not dynamic.
     - If the input with indices is empty or not provided, dynamic dimension compatible with `1` leads to dynamic rank of the output shape.

 **Attributes**: *Squeeze* operation doesn't have attributes.